 The University of Otago has two superannuation schemes available to staff, Unisaver and KiwiSaver.

 UniSaver is a workplace saving scheme designed to help you save for your retirement.
 All permanent part-time and full-time staff qualify for employer contributions up to 6.75% of salary (if not contributing to a Kiwisaver superannuation scheme.
-You may also qualify If you are on a fixed term employment agreement with two years or more to run.
+You may also qualify If you are on a fixed term employment agreement.

 To gain the maximum employer subsidy, you need to contribute 5% of your salary.

 For more information about UniSaver, visit the Human Resources Superannuation and Retirement SharePoint site: